AussieAzureDevs/blog/_posts/2020-04-29-inside-the-brain.md

   width: 100
 ---

 *This is the second of our posts about Cognitive Pinball.
 In this article we will give you an overview of the software we used to prove the concepts.
-By the end, you'll be able to run your own cognitive pinball game in the cloud.
+By the end, you'll be able to run your own Cognitive Pinball game in the cloud.
 You can read our first post [here][firstPost]{:target="_blank"}.*

-In our [previous post][firstPost]{:target="_blank"} we introduced Cognitive Pinball, a retro pinball machine training which uses a Deep Reinforcement Learning model to create an AI capable of learning to play a game without the need for supervision.
+In our [previous post][firstPost]{:target="_blank"} we introduced Cognitive Pinball, a retro pinball machine which uses a Deep Reinforcement Learning model to create an AI capable of learning to play a game without the need for supervision.
 If we piqued your interest, you might be wondering "How can I build my own?".
 Good news!
-This post will not only explain the software components that fit together to make our Pinball machine work, we'll also step you through getting your own software version up and learning.
+This post will not only explain the software components that fit together to make our pinball machine work, we'll also step you through getting your own software version up and learning.

 ## Getting Started